Chief of Police Paul A. Hall

-In 2006, Hall returned to uniformed service as a member of the Texas Army National Guard, working for citizen-soldiers as a special agent in the Criminal Investigations Division.
+In 2006, Hall returned to uniformed service as a member of the Texas Army National Guard, working as a special agent in the Criminal Investigations Division.

-Hall’s most recent law enforcement duties, performed for the Texas Office of the Attorney General, Austin, Texas, have included direct management of investigators within the Criminal Investigation Division assigned to the Houston Office and supervising the Texas Attorney General’s Protective Detail, Human Trafficking Unit, the Joint Terrorism Task Force Investigators, the Public Integrity Unit, the Money Laundering Unit, and the Election Violations Section.
+Hall’s most recent law enforcement duties, performed for the Texas Office of the Attorney General, Austin, Texas, have included direct management of investigators within the Criminal Investigation Division assigned to the Houston Office.
+During his time at the Texas Attorney General's Office Hall also supervised the Texas Attorney General’s Protective Detail, Human Trafficking Unit, the Joint Terrorism Task Force Investigators, the Public Integrity Unit, the Money Laundering Unit, and the Election Violations Section.